FusionAuth/fusionauth-example-multiapp-dashboard/README.md

+# Example Multi-Application Dashboard Using FusionAuth

-This repository holds code accompanying the FusionAuth application dashboard tutorial at https://fusionauth.io/docs/extend/examples/applicationDashboard.
+This repository holds code accompanying the FusionAuth application dashboard tutorial at https://fusionauth.io/docs/extend/examples/multi-application-dashboard.

 ## Project Contents

-This project contains a `docker-compose.yml` fuke and a `kickstart` directory to assist in running your own local FusionAuth server.
+This project contains a `docker-compose.yml` file and a `kickstart` directory to assist in running your own local FusionAuth server.
 The `bankApp` and `insuranceApp` directories contain the demonstration Node.js apps that use FusionAuth for authentication.

 ## Project Dependencies

 - Docker

-## How to run
+## How To Run

-Run the commands below in a terminal opened in this repository.
+Clone this repository and run the commands below in a terminal opened in this repository.

 ```sh
 docker compose up